42,95 €

 Autorenporträt

-Dr. James T. Streib is Professor Emeritus of Computer Science at Illinois College, Jacksonville, IL, USA.
-His other publications include the Springer textbooks Guide to Data Structures and Guide to Java.
+Dr. James T. Streib is Professor Emeritus of Computer Science and Dr. Takako Soma is Associate Professor of Computer Science, and both are at Illinois College, Jacksonville, IL, USA.
+They are also co-authors of the follow-up text Guide to Data Structures.

 Rezensionen